15th Poznań Uhlan Regiment: Modern regiment

-In 1996 due to efforts of the Society of Former Soldiers and Friends of 15th Poznań Uhlans Regiment (est. in 1991 in Poznań) and the Wheel of Poznań Uhlans of LtGen.Władysław Anders (est. in 1946 in Italy, later in London), a newly created armoured cavalry brigade in Wędrzyn was named 15th Greater Poland Armoured Cavalry Brigade (15 Wielkopolska Brygada Kawalerii Pancernej), and its 1st Tank Battalion received the pennant colours of 15th Poznań Uhlans Reg.
-After the dissolution of 15th Brigade, traditions of the 15th Reg. were passed on to the armoured battalion (since 2007 mechanized infantry battalion) of 17th Greater Poland Mechanized Brigade (17 Wielkopolska Brygada Zmechanizowana) named 15th Poznań Uhlans Battalion (15 batalion Ułanów Poznańskich).
+In 1996, due to efforts of the Society of Former Soldiers and Friends of 15th Poznań Uhlans Regiment (est. in 1991 in Poznań) and the Wheel of Poznań Uhlans of LtGen.
+Władysław Anders (est. in 1946 in Italy, later in London), a newly created armoured cavalry brigade in Wędrzyn was named 15th Greater Poland Armoured Cavalry Brigade (15 Wielkopolska Brygada Kawalerii Pancernej), and its 1st Tank Battalion received the pennant colours of 15th Poznań Uhlans Reg.
+After the dissolution of 15th Brigade, the traditions of the 15th Reg. were passed on to the armoured battalion (since 2007, a mechanized infantry battalion) of 17th Greater Poland Mechanized Brigade (17 Wielkopolska Brygada Zmechanizowana) named 15th Poznań Uhlans Battalion (15 batalion Ułanów Poznańskich).

 Pre-war uniforms of the 15th Regiment are used by the reenactment group Volunteer Representative Uhlans Unit of City of Poznań (Ochotniczy Reprezentacyjny Oddział Ułanów Miasta Poznania).

 During the interbellum the regiment was dislocated to Poznań.
 The regiment anniversary was held on 23 April, as commemoration of Virtuti Militari decoration in 1921.